 STRÖM Tretton Dove boot cut jeans

 Boot cut jeans – so called because you can fit a pair of boots under them – are a subtler version of flared jeans.
 These jeans are a great option if you want to achieve the same thigh-balancing benefits that the flares give you, but don’t feel that a ‘70s look matches your personal style.
 They’re also very versatile, matching with many different fashion looks and shoe styles.
 If you go with a boot cut, go all the way with a floor-skimming inseam.
 You can find some cool options for boot cut jeans here.

 Falling in a straight line from the hip to toe, and usually featuring a mid-rise, trouser jeans are a flattering and comfortable choice if you have bigger legs.
 Called “trouser” for their slack-like styling, feature a wider waistband, subtle stitching and angled, or side-entry front pockets.These jeans skim over your thighs, giving your legs a longer, leaner look.
 They’re a great choice for casual Fridays at the office, worn with a pretty blouse or button-down.
 Trouser jeans demand a sturdy shoe, so avoid wearing delicate footwear with this style.
 A chunky high heel or a platform shoe works best.
-Check out some trouser jeans here.
+Check out some trouser jeans here and here.